 SUD itself is a form of mental illness or mental health disorder, any of which can lead to poor health, reduced quality of life, illness, and death.

 Nearly 19% of Americans have a mental health issue or illness (46.6 million), but some are more serious than others.
 Almost 5% of people live with a serious mental illness (SMI), a disorder that so badly impacts one’s ability to think, feel, or behave that it interferes with at least one major life activity.

 Two of the most serious SMIs are depression and substance use disorder (SUD).
 Worse, they sometimes co-occur.

 Depression is associated with the color blue and it can color your perceptions of the world negatively.
 It’s not just feeling sad or down one day or two.
 Depression causes one’s mood to deteriorate for at least two weeks without improvement.
 It can make it more difficult to concentrate, learn and remember new things, or make good decisions.

-Depression is one of the most common categories of any mental illness (AMI), with 7.2% of the U.S. population experiencing a major depressive episode annually.
+Depression is one of the most common categories of any mental illness (AMI), with a lifetime prevalence of 21% in the U.S.

 Signs of depression may include: